AtomHash/evernode/docs/foreword.rst

 Configuration and Conventions
 -----------------------------

 EverNode has many configuration values that can be easily set in the config.json file.
-To learn more about the EverNode config, :ref:`config`.
-When building with EverNode you should follow a few conventions when getting started, please refer to :ref:`patterns`
+To learn more about the EverNode and configuration visit the :ref:`getting-started` section.
+When building with EverNode you should follow a few conventions, please refer to :ref:`patterns`